 Things to do in Zagreb with Kids

 But the morning of our full day in Zagreb, armed with a Step-by-step walking tour booklet in my back pocket, we set out on foot determined to see the positive side of Zagreb.
-It didn’t take long… Here are the best things to do in Zagreb:
+It didn’t take long… Here what to see in Zagreb with children:

 King Tomislav Square